Amisha-Mathew/Computer-networks/README.md

 packets.
 Sniffer is combined with port mirroring feature on a switch to achieve the solution and this is established using cisco packet tracer.

+In the pkt file, open the command prompt at PC-0 and enter the commands: ping 192.168.0.11 (pinging PC-1) arp -a

+and mention filters as ARP, ICMP in the sniffer.
+The ARP packets are seen.

+Now go to the switch and configure it by executing the following commands in the CLI:
+> en
+> conf t
+> monitor session 1 source interface fa0/1
+> monitor session 1 source interface fa0/2
+> monitor session 1 destination interface fa0/24
+> end

+ping PC-1 again from the command prompt of PC-0 and the ICMP packets are now seen.

 2. Web Server monitoring techniques:

 An organization has deployed a Windows based web server on its network.
 The network